jgm/texmath/README.md

 `texmath` will behave as a CGI script when called under the name `texmath-cgi` (e.g. through a symbolic link).
-The file `cgi/texmath.html` contains an example of how it can be used.

 But it is also possible to compile a full webserver with a JSON API.
 To do this, set the `server` cabal flag, e.g.